Let’s have a written disability dialogue.

 “Alone we can do so little; together we can do so much.”

-My life is a puzzle but not from a box.
+Life is a puzzle but not from a box.
 I wanted to see the wall with anti-tipping wheels because my wheelchair tips a bit when driving.
 The lady at the front desk of the wheelchair clinic had no idea what I was taking about.
 She said I needed a doctor’s note.
 I explained 2 different times during the conversation that I did not want a wheelchair.
 I know she still didn’t understand my request and won’t give the right message to the lady in charge.
 Who else thinks their life are daily puzzles.

 I’m sure my adaptability ability could be useful but I don’t know who to market it to except CIL’s.
 I have implemented ideas for reaching the contents of the freezer, picking up a book at the far corner under the bed, sitting myself up in bed, opening the garage door, and more.
 I guess that’s why people have attendant care.
 However, it’s much more meaningful for me to figure it out myself.